N1ckP3rsl3y/TheBubbleBots/README.md

 * **Ibrahim Hmood** - *Presenter/Back-End*

 ## License

-This project is licesned under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments

 Used Nick P server code

-## About
-Our product, _BubbleBots_, is a web service that allows an educational aspect to learning AI gametrees when playing Checkers.
-A student may load the web service and play against a provided AI.
-While also seeing the AI's thinking process when playing the game.
-While the user is able to view the AI's thinking process, the web service provides a textual explanation.

 ## Goal
 Our goal is to provide an easy learning experience for students, beginner AI enthusiast, and into game developers.